xsf/xmpp.org/content/blog/2022-05-05-newsletter.md

 - The XSF has been accepted as hosting organization at [Google Summer of Code 2022 (GSoC)](https://xmpp.org/community/gsoc-2022/).
 - XMPP Newsletter via mail: We migrated to our [own mail-list server](https://mail.jabber.org/mailman/listinfo/newsletter) and stopped using Tinyletter.
 Its read-only and you will receive the XMPP Newsletter on a monthly basis.
 It also eliminates the privacy concerns with Tinyletter.
+- By the way, have you checked our nice [XMPP RFC page](https://xmpp.org/rfcs/)? :-)

 ## XSF fiscal hosting projects